Leaf-Agriculture/docs/docs/configurations_overview.md

 #### summarizeByProductEntry
 If set to `true`, Leaf will aggregate products with the same name and display only one entry per product in the summary.
-Area and rate will be averaged and totalApplied will be the sum.
+Area and totalApplied will be sum and rate will be the averaged.
 This config is only for applied data.
 The default value is `false`.

 #### fieldOperationCreation
 Enables the creation of [Field Operations][2].
 The default is `true`.